pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ### Summary ###

 Intranet projects shouldn’t have to reinvent the wheel every time for basic features (like navigation or multilingualism).
-This solution provides the fundamental building blocks of a common publishing intranet solution with SharePoint 2013/2016 on-premises and SharePoint Online through a lightweight client side solution using the latest web stack development tools and frameworks.
+This solution provides the fundamental building blocks of a common publishing intranet solution with SharePoint 2013/2016 on-premises and SharePoint Online through a lightweight client side solution and using the latest web stack development tools and frameworks.
 This solution leverages the SharePoint classic publishing infrastructure feature.

 Here is what you get with this sample: